aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

-CodeBuilder is quite simple, it has:
+CodeBuilder doesn't do much, it has:

 * a method to add a new line of code, which automatically indents the text to
   the current indentation level, and supplies a newline: